Are we just witnessing a revolution where AI replaces coaches, training centers, and sports analysts?

 Some of the above benefits are available only to the most prominent sports organizations.
 We’re all familiar with the advanced statistics the NBA offers or intelligent systems tracking offsides in football games.

-However, AI is also slowly pushing its way into the mobile apps used by smaller organizations and regular end users, taking their sports effort to a whole new level.
+However, AI is also slowly pushing its way into the sports apps used by smaller organizations and regular end users, taking their sports effort to a whole new level.

 Let’s take a look at some of them.